 Mindful Movement

-Mindfulness Exercises to Try at Home
+Mindfulness Techniques to Use at Home

 Begin each of these with a slow, deep breath.
-Continue to breathe slowly and deeply as you engage in these exercises, as this type of breathing calms your sympathetic nervous system (the one responsible for your fight-or-flight stress response) and activates your parasympathetic nervous system (the calming one dubbed “rest-and-digest”).11
+Continue to breathe slowly and deeply as you engage in these exercises, as this type of breathing calms your sympathetic nervous system (the one responsible for your fight-or-flight stress response) and activates your parasympathetic nervous system (the calming one dubbed “rest-and-digest”).8

 Five Senses Practice (Simply Notice)